-Military Service Accommodation and Withdrawal
+Military Service Accommodation and Withdrawal/Leave of Absence

 Martin Luther College will make every effort to accommodate the needs of a student called to active military duty during an academic term.
 Students who receive orders to report for active U.S. military duty are instructed to contact the appropriate academic dean.
-The student must present his/her Military Orders to initiate accommodations regarding coursework in progress.
+The student must present his/her military orders along with the appropriate withdrawal/leave of absence paperwork to initiate accommodations regarding coursework in progress or pending.
 An approved plan regarding coursework must be established prior to the student's departure.